ratemycppmajor/RateMyCPPMajor/.github/pull_request_template.md

-    ## Description
+## Getting Started

 Please provide a brief description of the changes introduced in this pull request.

 ## Changes Made

 - Item 1
 - Item 2